What is Integrated Personal Commissioning (IPC)?

 - Tower Hamlets

-Each demonstrator site is working with one or more of the following cohorts of individuals, who typically have high levels of need which often span both health and social care:
+All Demonstrators and Early Adopters are working with one or more of the following cohorts of individuals, who typically have high levels of need, which often span both health and social care:

 - People with multiple long-term conditions, particularly older people with frailty